Alena-Alexander/Design-Pattern/README.md

 # The Tic-Tac-Toe Minmax Algorithm

 Is where a human player competes in a game of Tic-Tac-Toe against an AI\
 that uses the Minmax Algorithm, which is a strategy where after the first\
 move is made by the human player and AI search through every possible it\
 could make and chooses the best possible move.
 During the minmax Strategy the human\
 player is known as the maximizing player, and the AI is referred to as the\
 minimizing player.
 The score for the game is determined by the total of moves made\
-(know as the depth) by both players before there's a win, loss, or draw.\
+(known as the depth) by both players before there's a win, loss, or draw.\

 The minmax algorithm is made of classes that represents every aspect of the game\
 of Tic-Tac-Toe, for the Gameboard includes function that checks if a player has won\